 Issues around the language of messages, as well as small bugs and inconveniences, hindered the overall usability of the application.

-After the usability testing, I met with the team of developers who created the Sample Order Tool to rank the issues and insights by severity.
-During this meeting, we focused on the number of participants who made the mistake and the degree to which the issue prevented the users from accomplishing the task.
-I used this prioritization to focus on certain pages and aspects of the design for the redesign.
+After the usability testing, I ran a prioritization exercise with the development team to rank the issues and insights by severity.
+During this meeting, we focused on the number of participants who made each mistake and the degree to which each issue prevented the users from accomplishing the task.
+I used this to focus on certain pages and aspects of the design when updating the interface.
 During the redesign, I chose to focus on the Choose Products page, the Shipping page, and a confirmation email.